Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 • Higher qualifying stress-test rates

-• A wave of renewals coming in the next 1-3 years will see homeowners paying more for their mortgage (i.e. less spending room for a new house)
+• A wave of mortgage renewals coming in the next 1-3 years will see homeowners paying more for their home loans (i.e. less spending room for a new house)

 • For investors, if higher mortgage costs aren't passed onto renters, they may need to sell, which could increase listings